2-alchemists/krossboard-docs/content/docs/deploy-for-cross-cloud-and-on-premises-kubernetes.md

 Deploy an instance of Krossboard using the following steps, then jump to the configuration section to set up the integration with your Kubernetes clusters.

 * Go to the [release page](https://github.com/2-alchemists/krossboard/releases) and download the latest stable OVF archive.
-* Uncompress the downloaded archive and read the NOTICE and the EULA files to learn Krossboard terms of use.
+* Uncompress the downloaded archive and review the NOTICE and the EULA files to learn Krossboard terms of use.
 * According to your virtual machine management environement (e.g. VirtualBox, VMware tools, AWS EC2, GCP, etc.), follow its official procedure to import the OVF manifest.
 The following links are given as indicative references (If a link is broken, please [report it here]({{< relref "/contact/support" >}})).
   * [VirtualBox: Importing Virtual Machines](https://docs.oracle.com/en/virtualization/virtualbox/6.0/user/ovf.html#ovf-about).
   * [VMware vSphere: Deploy an OVF or OVA Template](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.vm_admin.doc/GUID-17BEDA21-43F6-41F4-8FB2-E01D275FE9B4.html)